 Treating Parkinson’s Disease With Aquatic Therapy

-Physical therapy and exercise regimens, like Hyrdotherapy, are quickly becoming prominent methods for treating a variety of illnesses, including neurodegenerative disorders like Parkinson’s.
-Hydrotherapy adds specific advantages to many Parkinson’s patients.
+Physical therapy and exercise regimens, like hydrotherapy, are quickly becoming prominent methods for treating a variety of illnesses, including neurodegenerative disorders like Parkinson’s.
+Hydrotherapy adds specific advantages for many Parkinson’s patients.
 As someone who owns or manages a physical therapy clinic, you can introduce aquatics for your existing Parkinson’s patients.
 It may even help you attract new Parkinson’s patients to your facility.

 After Alzheimer’s disease, Parkinson’s disease is the second most common neurological condition American adults face.
 Physicians often treat the disorder with heavy medications, which potentially yield unintended or unwanted side effects.